bcramirez/bcramirez/README.md

 - 👋 Hi, I’m Bella!
-  - I’m currently learning about Multivariate Anaylisis, Data Structures & Algorithms, and doing a deep dive into Gradient Descent for my capstone project.
+  - First generation Colombian-American.
+  - I recently graduated from college with a B.S. in Mathematics, with a specialization in Data Science and Statistics.
-  - Pronouns: she/her/hers
+  - Pronouns: she/her/hers.
-  - Fun fact: I became a Mathematics major halfway through my undergrad!
+  - Fun fact: I became a Mathematics major halfway through my undergrad and completed my degree in only two years.
+  - Currently working on: Prepping for Microsoft PL-300 Exam and building portfolio.